omrh2323/AyBot/README.md

 ## 🤝 Contributing

-This is a hobby project.
-If you want to contribute or give feedback, feel free to open issues or pull requests.
+AyBot is still evolving.
+You can help improve it!

+- 🐛 Found a bug?
+Open an issue!
+- 🌍 Have a new feature idea?
+Suggest it!
+- 🧠 Want to improve performance or architecture?
+PRs are welcome!
+- 📝 Even improving docs is appreciated.

+Before contributing, check the `issues` tab for open tasks or discussions.